-The analysis undertaken for this Draft EIR has determined that impacts to Biological Resources, Cultural Resources, Land Use and Planning, and Noise could be mitigated to a level of less than significant.
-Unmitigable significant impacts include significant impacts to Aesthetics, Air Quality, and Traffic/Transportation.
+The analysis undertaken for this Final EIR has determined that impacts to Air Quality, Biological Resources, Cultural Resources, Land Use and Planning, and Noise could be mitigated to a level of less than significant.
+Unmitigable significant impacts include significant impacts to Aesthetics and temporary significant impacts to Traffic/Transportation.